 FWC recently announced that it will be supporting Wendy Searle, a forces wife, on her solo, unsupported and unassisted expedition to the South Pole.
-We caught up with Wendy this week to see how she’s getting on, now that there is less than 100 days to go before she departs.
+We caught up with Wendy this week to see how she’s getting on, now that there are less than 100 days to go before she departs.

 “I’m single-minded about this expedition.
 It has required dedication and sacrifice for years.
 My poor family are used to it now but training every day is non-negotiable – even if that’s very early in the morning (yuck!), or very late at night.”